Maghoumi/DeepNAG/README.md

 </p>

 ### Pen Gestures
-The following is some sample synthetic gestures from the [$1-GDS](http://depts.washington.edu/acelab/proj/dollar/index.html) dataset.
+The following is some sample synthetic gestures from the [$1-GDS](http://depts.washington.edu/acelab/proj/dollar/index.html) dataset (produced by DeepNAG).
 The red samples are human drawn, while the black samples are synthetic.
 The last two rows are the overlayed renderings of some randomly selected real and synthetic samples to demonstrate the diversity of the generated samples compared to the real ones.